PC(USA) Mission History in Egypt

 Well aware that they were in the heartland of ancient churches that traced their origins back to the Apostolic Era, the first American Presbyterian mission personnel aimed, “Not to tear down the old churches or build up a sect, but to make known and inculcate the great fundamental truths of the gospel.”
 They sought to bring fresh strength to the Egyptian Christians, most of whom were Coptic Orthodox.
 The hope was to help empower the Coptic Christians to reach out in love to their neighbors.
 Although the Presbyterians’ relationship with the Coptic Orthodox Church experienced much turmoil initially, in recent decades great strides have been made to build a relationship of mutual respect and understanding.
 The Coptic Church (with around 9 million members) dwarfs the Synod of the Nile (with around 500,000 members).
 But in spite of their differences in size, history and approach, the two churches, as well as many other Christians churches in Egypt, are working together to serve Christ in their native land.

-John Hogg—one of the first Presbyterian mission personnel in Egypt, this dynamic American man is remembered for his pioneering work in education, leadership development, evangelism, and church-planting.
+John Hogg—one of the first Presbyterian mission personnel in Egypt sent by he Church of Scotland, this dynamic Scotsman is remembered for his pioneering work in education, leadership development, evangelism, and church-planting.

 Davida Margaret Finney and Majorie Dye—their innovative work to develop a literacy program in rural Egyptian villages eventually expanded into a full-scale community development organization (CEOSS—Coptic Evangelical Organization for Social Services), with projects in agriculture, medical care, health education, home economics, family planning, book publishing, Bible study, leadership training, and interfaith dialogue.